Uptycs/toolsreadme/uevent_validator.md

 ## Query file best practices

 * Query file should contain SQL which can bring sample one row for testing purpose.
-* Its highly recommended that you should use upt_day in the query for faster access of the rows
+* Its highly recommended that you should use upt_day in the query WHERE clause for faster access of the rows
 * Use LIMIT 1 at the end of the clause whenever possible
 * Always avoid using upt_* column names in the SQL. upt_* columns are added by the Uptycs.
 Endpoint table definition doesn't include the upt_* columns.
 * If you want to use counter in JS, please use upt_counter AS "counter" in SELECT.